Are you one of those divorced people who really hates your ex? I mean deep hatred? If so, I have some divorce advice for you.

 Lastly and most importantly, keep hating because it doesn’t affect your health and wellbeing.
 It doesn’t cause stress and anxiety and it doesn’t make you tired.
 Come on, keep hating.
 You know you’ve got more in you.
 Hating calms you and makes you happier.
 And hating is really, really good karma.
 Wish bad things for your ex and I’m sure they will happen, and then good things will happen for you.

 Get my point here?
-I was actually cringing the entire time I was writing this, but my real advice is, ask yourself if this is you, and/or send this to any divorced man or woman who you think needs some tough love and a good kick in the ass.
+I was actually cringing the entire time I was writing this, but my real advice is, ask yourself if this is you, and/or send this to any divorced man or woman who you think needs some tough love.

 I’m not saying you have to be best friends with your ex.
 I also know it isn’t easy to be around someone who deeply hurt you.
 It is brutal.
-It means biting your tongue, holding back what you really want to say, focusing on now instead of what happened when you were married, and for lack of better words, “sucking it up.”
+It means biting your tongue, holding back what you really want to say, and focusing on now instead of what happened when you were married.
 But this we do for our children.
 We put them first.
 It takes a huge amount of grace and maturity to make your relationship with your ex about your kids and not about the two of you.

 It takes immense courage to accept all of what really happened and not just what you want to remember.
 It takes wisdom and gratitude to appreciate what you have now and focus on that versus how you were wronged.